-These refrigerator pickles have the perfect crunch, and packed with flavor!
+These spicy refrigerator dill pickles have the perfect crunch, and are packed with flavor!
 Sure to become a new family favorite!

 Some items I used to make these refrigerator pickles!